rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

   of the DBaaS service, to elastically scale up and down based on your needs, offers built-in failover, and backs it with an industry-leading 99.95% platform-uptime guarantee.
-- **Fully managed backups**: All instances on the ObjectRocket platform come with managed daily backups and two-week retention to help ensure that you never lose data.
+- **Fully managed backups**: All instances on ObjectRocket come with managed daily backups and two-week retention to help ensure that you never lose data.
 - **Lightning fast, highly performant**: Rackspace optimizes infrastructure for database environments with high performance, low-latency networking, and SSD storage.
-- **Security best practices**: All products on the ObjectRocket platform follow security best practices and include SSL/TLS, IP address whitelisting user authentication, and at-rest encryption.
-The Rackspace management interface supports role-based access control and multi-factor authentication.
+- **Security best practices**: All products on ObjectRocket follow security best practices and include SSL/TLS, IP address whitelisting user authentication, and at-rest encryption.
+The ObjectRocket management interface supports role-based access control and multi-factor authentication.
 - **Always-on support**: Rackspace monitors databases around the clock to help ensure that the database is active and performing correctly.
 Our database engineers take action whenever possible to avoid potential issues, quickly react when problems do arise, and provide regular feedback when changes are needed to improve future performance.

-### DBaaS Service Block benefits
+### ObjectRocket DBaaS Service Block benefits

-As a key benefit, the DBaaS Service Block gives your team their time back by removing the burden of planning, provisioning, administering, and supporting databases.
+As a key benefit, the ObjectRocket BaaS Service Block gives your team their time back by removing the burden of planning, provisioning, administering, and supporting databases.
 However, DBaaS provides so many more benefits, including:

 - **Production-ready databases in minutes**: Go from signup to a fully functional database in minutes.
 An intuitive interface and efficient API make it easy to